 Traditionally, predictive technologies, like TAR, were only beneficial on large matters with lots of data.
-DISCO Managed Review uses continuous active learning (CAL) and optimized workflows to provide predictions at the beginning of the review, no matter the size.
+DISCO Managed Review uses continuous learning and optimized workflows to provide predictions at the beginning of the review, no matter the size.

 “This was my second managed review with DISCO, and I will definitely go back for a third.
 Facing a tight deadline, DISCO was able to quickly assemble a team to assist us with an expedited discovery project.
 Thanks to the speed of the reviewers and the quality of their work, we met our deadline with time to spare and stayed under budget.”

 Adams and Reese LLP was representing a client in a large commercial dispute involving expedited discovery, and had one week to make a production from thousands of documents.

 ■ 6,415 documents to review in seven days

 ■ Review team of three DISCO power users delivered speeds of 86 docs/hr and quality results